express42/postgresql_lwrp/README.md

 Requirements
 ============
-- This cookbook version (0.1.x) tested only on Debian squeeze and Ubuntu 12.04.
+- This cookbook version (0.2.x) tested only on Debian squeeze and Ubuntu 12.04.
-- You must have repository with Postgres version 9.x
+- You must have apt repository with Postgres version 9.x

 Attributes
 ==========